sam-k0/GMExt/README.md

  - The code is really janky
  - This tool only exports functions, no macros (yet)
 # Known bugs
 - Sometimes, the functions get fancy " symbols when you import the extension to GameMaker.
-Have fun removing them.
+Have fun removing them. -> Fixed

  # How to use (Live demo for you)
 ##  Step 1: Getting started